 Our data harmonization procedures can be characterized as logical harmonization.
-Our procedures were based on the harmonization procedures of large British cohort studies (McElroy et al., 2020) and procedures used in previous studies on parenting programs using individual participant data from multiple trails (Leijten, Gardner, et al 2018: Leijten et al., 2020).
-For most constructs we selected a primary measure, based on which measure was used in the majority of the included studies.
+Our procedures were based on the harmonization procedures of large British cohort studies (McElroy et al., 2020) and procedures used in previous studies on parenting programs using individual participant data from multiple trails (Leijten et al., 2020; Leijten, Gardner, et al., 2018).
+For most constructs, we selected a primary measure based on which measure was used in the majority of the included studies.
 Data from studies using a different measure for this construct were converted using norm deviation scores.
-This way all scores of individual participants reflect how they deviate from population-specific (based on gender and age) norms..
-However, for parenting risk factors this approach was not possible because no normscores for parenting behavior exist and because in two studies quantitative information about parenting behavior was collected via an interview.
-For this risk factor the items that theoretically fitted the same construct from two different measurements were selected.
-See our harmonization protocol in Supplement 2.
+This way, all scores of individual participants reflect how they deviate from population-specific (based on gender and age) norms.
+However, for parenting risk factors, this approach was not possible because no norm scores for parenting behavior exist and because in two studies quantitative information about parenting behavior was collected via an interview.
+For this risk factor, the items that theoretically fitted the same construct from two different measurements were selected.
+See our harmonization protocol in Supplemental Material 2.

-The assessment of harmonizability of the different scales was based on: (a) previous studies on the validity, relations between and/or comparability, and measurement invariance of the scales (reported in Supplement 2); (b) previous studies on parenting programs using similar data from multiple trials (Gardner et al., 2019; Leijten et al., 2018); and (c) discussion among co-authors of this manuscript (functioning as expert judges) (information on match between items are reported in Table S2.1, Supplement 2).
-To explore the validity of the harmonized scales we analyzed correlations between variables in the harmonized data across all original studies (see Tables S2.2-S2.7, Supplement 2, for correlations per study).
+The assessment of harmonizability of the different scales was based on (a) previous studies on the validity, relations between and/or comparability, and measurement invariance of the scales (reported in Supplemental Material 2); (b) previous studies on parenting programs using similar data from multiple trials (Gardner et al., 2019; Leijten, Gardner, et al., 2018); and (c) discussion among coauthors of this article (functioning as expert judges; information on match between items is reported in Supplemental Table S2.1).
+To explore the validity of the harmonized scales we analyzed correlations between variables in the harmonized data across all original studies (see Supplemental Tables S2.2-S2.7, for correlations per study).
 Data harmonization is described hereunder per construct.
 Harmonized data from the separate studies were then merged into a single data file which was used for analyses.